-2.7.1 Traffic Control Restrictions (Project Specific)
+2.7.1 Traffic Control Restrictions (Project Specific General)

-Maintain the existing number of I-26 mainline lanes of traffic in each direction during the times of the lane closure restrictions.
-Maintain the existing number of travel lanes for all auxiliary lanes, on-ramps and off-ramps during the times of the lane closure restrictions unless otherwise approved by the Department.
-All ramps must maintain free-flow operation (no yield control) unless otherwise approved by the Department.
+Maintain the existing number of I-20 mainline lanes of traffic in each direction during the times of the lane closure restrictions.
+Maintain the existing number of travel lanes for all on-ramps and off-ramps during the times of the lane closure restrictions unless otherwise approved by the Department.
+All ramps must remain open to traffic and maintain free-flow operation (no yield control) unless otherwise approved by the Department.